ibm-cloud-docs/vpc/building-custom-os.md

 # Configuration requirements for custom Linux kernels
 {: #configuration-requirements-for-custom-linux-kernels}

 Custom Linux kernels can be used in {{site.data.keyword.vpc_full}} VPC.
 You can build a custom kernel locally on your virtual server instance or on-premises.
-Use Image from Volume to capture an image by using your custom kernel, or use [Custom Image Import](/docs/vpc?topic=vpc-importing-custom-images-vpc) to bring your on-premises image into the account's image catalog.
+Then, [create a custom image by using your boot volume](/docs/vpc?topic=vpc-image-from-volume-vpc), or use [Custom Image Import](/docs/vpc?topic=vpc-importing-custom-images-vpc) to bring your on-premises image into the account's image catalog.

 When you build your own custom Linux kernel for use in the {{site.data.keyword.vpc_full}}, refer to these requirements.
 It is also recommended that you [enable virtual server instance console access](/docs/vpc?topic=vpc-vsi_is_connecting_console) when you build your own custom kernel.
 Doing so helps facilitate debugging any potential boot issues.
 {: shortdesc}